The secrets behind Kim Jong Un's personal piggy bank

 That creativity may have been on display in recent years in Southeast Asia, where local and international authorities have accused diplomatic staff in connection with a potential assassination plot and an intricate arms smuggling operation.

-To that end, one partner the United States says it's pursuing to deal with North Korea is Philippines President Rodrigo Duterte, who's serving as the chair of the Association of Southeast Nations (ASEAN).
+To that end, one partner the United States says it's pursuing to deal with North Korea is Philippine President Rodrigo Duterte, who's serving as the chair of the Association of Southeast Nations (ASEAN).

 ASEAN members